NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

 Typical usage of this `cron` resource is:

 1. Interacting with PBS,
-2. Performing small, automated file processing activitirs, and
+2. Performing small, automated file processing activities, and
 3. Connecting to the HPC systems directly through `ssh` to perform additional processing tasks.